zello0335/Exno.9-Prompt-Engg/README.md

-# Exno.9-To explore and understand the various prompting techniques used for generating videos through AI models.
+# Exno.9-To Explore And Understand The Various Prompting Techniques Used For Generating Videos Through AI Models.

-# Date:
+## Date: 06/11/2025
-# Register no.:
+## Register No: 212222060011
+### Aim:
-# Aim: To perform the Exploration of Prompting Techniques for Video Generation
+To perform the Exploration of Prompting Techniques for Video Generation
+### Algorithm:
-# Algorithm: Explore how various prompting techniques can be used to generate and manipulate video content (e.g., animations, visual effects, video summaries) using AI models.
+Explore how various prompting techniques can be used to generate and manipulate video content (e.g., animations, visual effects, video summaries) using AI models.
 Procedure:
 Familiarize Yourself with Video Generation Models:
 Begin by exploring AI tools capable of video generation from text prompts.
 Popular models for video generation include:
 Runway Gen-2